-"3.1.1 The SPP agrees and undertakes to duly perform and complete all of the following activities at the SPP's own cost and risk within 180 days from the Effective Date, unless such completion is affected by any Force Majeure event, or if any of the activities as specifically waived in writing by RREC:

-- e) The SPP shall make Project Financial Agreements and shall provide necessary documents; - 3.1.2 Failure or delay on part of seller in achieving the above conditions shall constitute sufficient grounds for encashment of the Performance Bank Guarantee."
+- "3.1.1 The SPP agrees and undertakes to duly perform and complete all of the following activities at the SPP's own cost and risk within 180 days from the Effective Date, unless such completion is affected by any Force Majeure event, or if any of the activities as specifically waived in writing by RREC: - e) The SPP shall make Project Financial Agreements and shall provide necessary documents; - 3.1.2 Failure or delay on part of seller in achieving the above conditions shall constitute sufficient grounds for encashment of the Performance Bank Guarantee."

 The State Commission in its Impugned Order concluded that the reason for imposition of LD was not mentioned in the letter dated 2.12.2015 of the Appellant to the Respondent No. 2 and the ground of non-achievement of financial closure was not sustainable on the day on which decision was taken by the Board of the Appellant.
-Further, the Respondent No. 2 had already informed the Appellant about the FC vide its letter dated 21.8.2015.
+Further, the Respondent No. 2 had already got sanction of loan from IREDA in March' 2015 and from SBBJ in August' 2015.
 The issue of shifting of the Electric Poles was also going on between the parties at that point of time.

-From the records made available by the parties, it can be seen that 180 days completed in May, 2015 even after signing of the lease deed in November, 2014 for the allotted land.
-If the Appellant was so convinced about the non-achievement of the FC by the Respondent No.2 as the sole reason for imposition of LD, it ought to have taken the steps to comply with the provisions of the PPA relating to invoking of PBG at that time only and should not have waited till November, 2015 (i.e. almost 6 months after May, 2015).
+From the records made available by the parties, it can be seen that 180 days completed in July, 2015 even after signing of the lease deed/registration of the allotted land in January, 2015.
+If the Appellant was so convinced about the non-achievement of the FC by the Respondent No.2 as the sole reason for imposition of LD, it ought to have taken the steps to comply with the provisions of the PPA relating to invoking of PBG at that time only and should not have waited till November, 2015 (i.e. almost 4 months after July, 2015).

-In view of the facts and circumstances of the case as detailed out above, we are in agreement with the findings of the State Commission.
+In view of the facts and circumstances of the case as detailed out above, we are in agreement with findings of the State Commission.